-After you install the sample applications, follow the instructions in Chapter 8 of Essbase Installation Notes to load data into the sample applications and prepare them for use.
+After you install the sample applications, follow the instructions in Installation Notes to load data into the sample applications and prepare them for use.
 The sample applications include examples of basic Essbase databases.
-The Spreadsheet Client User's Guide uses the sample Basic database in a step-by-step tutorial for spreadsheet features.
+The Spreadsheet Add-in User's Guide uses the sample Basic database in a step-by-step tutorial for spreadsheet features.